Philip Gibbs: Career

 Gibbs' 1937 book Ordeal In England was a study of poverty and also an anti-socialist critique of English Journey by J. B. Priestley and The Road to Wigan Pier by George Orwell.
 Ordeal In England was later republished by the conservative Right Book Club.

 The outbreak of the Second World War in 1939 brought Gibbs a renewed appointment as a war correspondent, this time for the Daily Sketch.
-This proved a brief stint however and he spent part of the war employed by the Ministry of Information, the department responsible for publicity and propaganda, which the British government re-established in September 1939.
+This proved a brief stint, however, and he spent part of the war employed by the Ministry of Information, the department responsible for publicity and propaganda, which the British government re-established in September 1939.
 In 1946 he published a second volume of memoirs, The Pageant of the Years.
 Two further volumes followed in 1949 and 1957, Crowded Company and Life's Adventure.

 Death

-Gibbs died at Godalming, in the county of Surrey on 10 March 1962.
+Gibbs died in Godalming, Surrey, on 10 March 1962.

 Works

 A list of books by Gibbs.